-The interviewer is not interested in your strong political or religious views.
+The interviewer is not interested in your strong political or religious views when answering this question.
 He/she likely also does not want to hear about your strict family responsibilities that may lead him to question your commitment to the job.

-Instead, this open-ended question is usually used to break the ice, or tell them about your current job.
+Instead, this open-ended interview question is usually used to break the ice, or tell them about your current job.
 How you answer this question will set the tone for the interview and get a glimpse into personality.
 Use this as an opportunity to start selling yourself.

 Avoid giving too much personal information.
 Many job seekers make this mistake.
 Candidates mistakenly assume that the hiring manager truly wants to know their life story or hear about their family.
 A good first impression means everything, and having an example answer ready is a must.

-You also want to avoid rehashing your work experience.
+You also want to avoid rehashing your work experience in the answer.
 Your interviewer likely already has a stack of cover letters and resumés in front of him.
 All your technical skills are already listed.
-These interview questions and answers are used to evaluate what you have accomplished in the past and how you fit with their organization.
-Here's what you should say.
+These questions and answers are used to evaluate what you have accomplished in the past and how you fit with their organization.
+Here’s what you should say.

 One possible response is to take the low-key approach.
 Share some of your active hobbies that suggest you are healthy and full of energy.
 These do not have to be directly relevant to your job field either.
 A few good examples include running, yoga, golf, or tennis.